gitter-badger/link-blockchain/README.md

 The purpose of the Link blockchain is to permanently store semantic linked data.

-Funding preallocation: 56,000,000 Link (approx 5 years' mining)
+Funding preallocation: 56,000,000 Link (equivalent to approximately 5 years worth of mining)

 ## Ethereum configuration